tbensky/Prolog-CLP/README.md

 ### Without CLP
-We immediately notice that in the second column, computing T depends on T itself.
-Thus, a non-CLP Prolog implementation will not work.
+We immediately notice that in the first column, S=N+S+E+O, which means computing S depends on S itself.
+The second column has the same issue with T. Thus, a non-CLP Prolog implementation will not work.
+(Note: I wonder if assigning these "downstream" Ts to temporary variables, the forcing them to be equal later on would work?)

 ### With CLP
 Here is our CLP implementation.